 When large volumes of water are to be discharged to the stormwater system as a result of these projects all levels must be supervised; and that appropriate levels of attenuation/storage should be in place in new projects to prevent overload on the combined system during periods of high rainfall.
-Rainfall runoff should be managed in accordance with objective IESO1.
+Rainfall runoff is required to be managed, e.g., attenuated and contained on site up to the 1-in-100-year rainfall event which has a statistical 1% chance of occurring in any given year, while also allowing for a 20% climate change factor.
+Additionally, systems and pipework should be checked for sections of settled wastes following phases of low rainfall or dry spells.